Hamish Hay: Political career

 Hay entered local politics in 1959, when he stood as a candidate for the Christchurch City Council.
 Topping the poll, he went on to serve as a councillor for five consecutive terms.
 Like his father, he was a strong proponent of a town hall (as a performing arts centre) for Christchurch.
 He had been involved in the 'Town Hall Promotion' lobbying organisation, serving as the chairman of its finance committee from 1958.
 After his election as a Councillor, he continued to press for a town hall, and was instrumental in achieving that goal, eventually chairing the Town Hall Committee, which oversaw the construction of the Christchurch Town Hall, which opened in 1972.
 The second largest auditorium in the town hall, the James Hay Theatre, is named after his father.
 During his final term as a councillor, Christchurch hosted the 1974 British Commonwealth Games.

 He stood for mayor in the election of 1974, defeating Labour incumbent Neville Pickering.
 He went on to become Christchurch's longest-serving mayor, holding the position for five consecutive terms.

 Hay retired as Mayor in 1989 for health reasons.
 Victoria Street through Victoria Square was closed towards the end of his mayoralty for the square's redevelopment, and the Victoria Bridge was renamed Hamish Hay Bridge in his honour.
 He was succeeded by Vicki Buck.
 He published his autobiography, Hay Days, in the year of his retirement from the mayoralty.

 In 1995, Hay returned to the political scene, representing Christchurch North on the Canterbury Regional Council until 2001.

 Hay served for some years as chairman of the New Zealand Museums Trust, which oversaw the construction of New Zealand's national museum Te Papa, and as deputy chairman of the Charles Upham Trust.

 Honours

 Hay was made a Knight Bachelor in the 1982 Queen's Birthday Honours.

 Judith, Lady Hay, was appointed a Companion of the Queen's Service Order (QSO) for community service in the 1987 New Year Honours.
 In 1993, she was awarded the New Zealand Suffrage Centennial Medal.
 In the 1998 Birthday Honours, she was made a Companion of the New Zealand Order of Merit (CNZM) for services to the community.

 Later life

 Having retired from public office in 2001, Hay began suffering from Alzheimer's disease.
 He died in September 2008, aged 80.
 His funeral service was held at Knox Church.
 Lady Hay moved to her family home in Akaroa after the 2011 Christchurch earthquake and lived there until she started to need care.
 She died on 26 December 2014.
-She was survived by their five children, Juliet, Gillian, Celia, Diana and James.